confluentinc/cli-plugins/README.md

 ## Contributing a plugin

-To learn how to this repository read the [CONTRIBUTING](CONTRIBUTING.md) file.
+To learn how to add a plugin to this repository read the [CONTRIBUTING](CONTRIBUTING.md) file.